sarckk/sarckk.github.io/content/post/transformers.md

 This paper is now almost 6 years(!) old.
 In a field as fast-moving as machine learning, one might be tempted view it as an artifact of the past, but Transformers are more relevant today than ever: LLMs that have garnered hype recently, such as OpenAI's ChatGPT & GPT-4 as well as Google's PaLM, are all some variants of Transformers, except trained with massive scale, both in terms of model size and training data. [^1]

 [^1]: In fact, GPT stands for **G**enerative **P**re-trained **T**ransformer.
-ChatGPT has an extra magic ingredient that makes it work so much more seamlessly than its predecessors, called [Reinforcement Learning from Human Feedback (RLHF)](https://huggingface.co/blog/rlhf), but is ultimately a transformer model.It's amazing how far a few good ideas can take us.
+ChatGPT has an extra magic ingredient that makes it work so much more seamlessly than its predecessors, called [Reinforcement Learning from Human Feedback (RLHF)](https://huggingface.co/blog/rlhf), but is ultimately a transformer model.
+It's amazing how far a few good ideas can take us.
 If you're interested, I urge you to watch [this interview](https://www.youtube.com/watch?v=XjSUJUL9ADw) with Ilya Sutskever, the Chief Scientist of OpenAI, on some of these ideas

 Given the age of this architecture, by now there are already [several](https://jalammar.github.io/illustrated-transformer/) [tutorials](https://www.youtube.com/watch?v=n9sLZPLOxG8) [covering](https://www.youtube.com/watch?v=n9sLZPLOxG8) [transformers](https://www.youtube.com/watch?v=ptuGllU5SQQ) online, so this article is mostly for my own learning -- I find that teaching others is a really good way to understand the material deeply.
 If anyone else stumbles across this post and finds it helpful, that's an added bonus 😊.